davidlohner/Corona_Anleitungen/en/en_Anleitung_Smartphone-als-Visualizer.md

 1. Launch the camera app on your smartphone
 2. Make sure your phone records video in **landscape** format; the horizontal orientation sometimes confuses the accelerometer of the devices.
 3. If possible, set the video resolution to 1280x720 pixels (720p) Higher resolutions such as FullHD (1080p) will produce video files that are too large.
-4. Make sure that there is enough memory space available on the device.
+4. Make sure that there is enough memory space available on your device.
 One such recording has about 1GB for 20 minutes.
 The file size can be reduced later for uploading to KIT.
-5. Start a movie recording in your home studio that you have just set up.
+5. Start a video recording in your home studio that you have just set up.

 :::warning
 If the video image is too dark, point a lamp from the top of the sheet at the sheet.
 In this way, your hand will not cast a shadow that is visible in the image while writing.